JunyiZhu-AI/JunyiZhu-AI.github.io/_news/announcement_10_23.md

 related_posts: false
 ---

-I'm working with <a href='https://cloud.infini-ai.com/platform/ai'>Infinigence-AI</a>. on a collaboration.
+I'm working on an external collaboration with <a href='https://cloud.infini-ai.com/platform/ai'>Infinigence-AI</a>.